Hierarchy-Aware Multimodal Unlearning for Medical AI: Benchmark:

-\textbf{Forget-Retain Partitions.} To enable selective unlearning, we define hierarchical forget--retain partitions (\cref{fig:method}).
-Forgetting at a higher level automatically includes all subordinate levels: \begin{itemize} \item \textbf{Institution-level forget set:} all patients, studies, and sections from that institution. \item \textbf{Patient-level forget set:} all studies and sections of the patient. \item \textbf{Study-level forget set:} all section-level tasks of the imaging study. \item \textbf{Section-level forget set:} only the designated report section (localized). \end{itemize} As shown in the \cref{fig:dataset-examples}(a), the Forget Set contains direct queries that the model should completely unlearn after the requested forgetting operation (e.g., ``Looking at this medical image, what does the indication section indicate?'' paired with sensitive content such as ``woman s/p rxsxn of large lung mass // interval CXR'').
-The Retain Set (\cref{fig:dataset-examples} (b)) consists of examples that must be preserved for the same forgetting request, typically medical knowledge from other patients, studies, or sections.
+\paragraph{Forget-Retain Partitions.} To enable selective unlearning, we construct hierarchical forget--retain partitions (\Cref{fig:partition}) by designating 25\% of entities as forget targets at each level of the hierarchy (as defined in \cref{sec:design}) while the remaining entities under the same parent form the retain set.
+The Forget Set contains direct queries that the model should completely unlearn after the requested forgetting operation (e.g., ``Looking at this medical image, what does the indication section indicate?'' paired with sensitive content such as ``woman s/p rxsxn of large lung mass // interval CXR'').
+The Retain Set (\Cref{fig:dataset-examples} (b)) consists of examples that must be preserved for the same forgetting request, typically medical knowledge from other patients, studies, or sections.
 A typical retain example asks the model to describe findings on an unrelated chest X-ray (e.g., ``Resolution of right multifocal pneumonia.
 Unchanged left pleural effusion'').

-\textbf{Evaluation Sets.} To assess both forgetting performance and downstream clinical utility, apart from the forget and retain splits used while finetuning and unlearning, we evaluate models on two dedicated held-out sets:

-\begin{enumerate} \item \textbf{Forget Rephrase Set.} Shown in \cref{fig:dataset-examples}(c), this set uses the same underlying images and ground-truth answers as the Forget set but introduces paraphrased questions (generated using DeepSeek-V3) and visual augmentations (one of four SV-DRR angular variations: $-30^{\circ}$, $-15^{\circ}$, $+15^{\circ}$, $+30^{\circ}$).
-These modifications test whether the model still recalls memorized information when queried with reworded prompts or slightly altered viewpoints, preventing trivial exact-match forgetting and exposing residual memorization.
+\paragraph{Evaluation Sets.} To assess both forgetting performance and downstream clinical utility, apart from the forget and retain splits used during fine-tuning and unlearning, we evaluate models on following two dedicated held-out sets.
+This structured evaluation protocol enables fine-grained analysis of whether models truly eliminate memorized information at the specified hierarchy level and retain their broader diagnostic reasoning abilities. \begin{itemize}[noitemsep, topsep=0pt] \item \textbf{Forget rephrase set} uses the same underlying ground-truth answers as the Forget set but introduces paraphrased questions (generated using DeepSeek-V3) and visual augmentations (one of four SV-DRR angular variations: $-30^{\circ}$, $-15^{\circ}$, $+15^{\circ}$, $+30^{\circ}$).
+These modifications test whether the model still recalls memorized information when queried with reworded prompts or slightly altered viewpoints, preventing trivial exact-match forgetting evaluation and exposing residual memorization.